 - Curative care addresses the underlying cause of serious illness, and the objective is to cure or prolong life.
 Examples of this care include dialysis, chemotherapy, radiation, surgery and rehabilitation services.

 - Palliative care focuses on lessening the difficult symptoms and stress of illness and helping patients live as long and as well as possible.
 This care can be given at any time and alongside curative care.
 As the illness progresses, it may be appropriate for a patient to receive more palliative care and less curative care.

 - Hospice care is appropriate when the life expectancy is six months or less.
 Care is focused on comfort and support only, for the patient as well as the family.

 - Grief support is available to family and loved ones after death.

 HopeHealth Palliative Care provides services wherever patients and families need them, including:

-- Long-term care facilities, including nursing homes and skilled rehabilitation facilities
+- Some long-term care facilities, including nursing homes and skilled rehabilitation facilities

 - Pediatric care (in Massachusetts only)